Athletics at the 1964 Summer Olympics – Women's 80 metres hurdles: Final

-Balzer, Ciepły, and Kilborn are not credited by the official report with tying the world record of 10.5 seconds (and breaking the 10.6 second Olympic record) due to the wind advantage.
+Balzer, Ciepły, and Kilborn are not credited by the official report with tying the world record of 10.5 (and breaking the 10.6 second Olympic record) due to the wind advantage.
 They finished in one of the closest endings to an Olympic final ever, with Balzer defeating Ciepły by about one-hundredth of a second and Kilborn by two one-hundredths.